willhd/Medical-Records-Optimization-Data-Driven-Interventions/README.md

 Capstone project for Data Science Immersive at [Galvanize](https://www.galvanize.com/seattle/data-science|Galvanize) in Seattle.

 ### Objectives
->Extract structured data from unstructured medical texts through a secure AWS python integrated class
+>Extract structured data from unstructured medical texts through a secure AWS python integrated class.

->Deploy NLP and topic modeling to label medical encounters
+>Deploy NLP and topic modeling to label medical encounters.
+Refer to topic_modeling.py and nlp.py

 >Model the probability of a specified encounter resulting in hospitalization.
+Refer to hospital_model.py.

->Deploy structured database with models as sustainable secure software on cloud
+>Deploy structured database with models as sustainable secure software on cloud.

 ###  The Data